dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 Some of the features of ASP.NET Core Kestrel server include:

 * **Cross-platform:** Kestrel is a cross-platform web server that runs on Windows, Linux, and macOS.
 Developers can choose their preferred operating system for hosting ASP.NET Core apps.
-* **High performance:** Kestrel is designed for high performance and is optimized to handle many concurrent connections efficiently, making it ideal for building high-performance web applications and APIs.
+* **High performance:** Kestrel is optimized to handle a large number of concurrent connections efficiently.
+It's ideal for building high-performance web apps and APIs.
-* **Lightweight:** Kestrel is a lightweight web server with a small footprint, making it suitable for running in resource-constrained environments, such as containers and edge devices.
+* **Lightweight:** Kestrel has a small footprint.
+It's optimized for running in resource-constrained environments, such as containers and edge devices.
-* **Secure by default:** Kestrel supports HTTPS and is hardened against web server vulnerabilities, making it a secure choice for hosting web applications.
+* **Secure by default:** Kestrel supports HTTPS and is hardened against web server vulnerabilities.
+It's a secure choice for hosting web applications.
 * **Wide protocol support:** Kestrel supports common web protocols, including:
   * HTTP/1.1
   * [HTTP/2](xref:fundamentals/servers/kestrel/http2)